Growing Up REALLY Drug Free --- A True Story

 Chiropractors.
 They didn't just "crunch bones" or "crack joints"

-as is the common misconception.
-My dad and my maternal grandfather
+as the common mis-conception would have it.
+My dad and my maternal

-especially were very interested in nutritional and other biological
+grandfather especially were very interested in nutritional and other

-therapies (most of which would be classified as "naturopathic"
+biological therapies (most of which would be classified as

-nowadays) that affected things like body chemistry and metabolism,
+"naturopathic" nowadays) that affected things like body chemistry and

-including acid and alkaline balance and elimination of biologically
+metabolism --- including acid and alkaline balance and elimination of

-toxic substances and materials ---as well as educating their
+biologically toxic substances and materials --- as well as educating

-patients in simple natural things they could do for themselves that
+their patients in simple natural things they could do for themselves

-profoundly promote healing and good health.
-I came to know of a
+that profoundly promote healing and good health.
+I also came to know

 essentially sent home to die by some of the most prestigious medical